zulip/zulip/help/schedule-a-message.md

 1. Click **Send**.

-!!! tip ""
+!!! keyboard_tip ""

-    You can also click **Undo** in the confirmation banner shown immediately after a message is scheduled.
+    You can also use <kbd>Enter</kbd> within the scheduled messages view to edit or reschedule the selected message.

 {end_tabs}